cdiddy77/react-native-mediapipe/CONTRIBUTING.md

 3. Select your device in the devices drop-down
 4. Hit run

-> Run `yarn check-ios` to validate codestyle

 ### Android

-1. Open the `example/android/` folder with Android Studio
+1. Open the `examples/objectdetection/android` folder with Android Studio
 2. Start the metro bundler in the `example/` directory using `yarn start`
 3. Select your device in the devices drop-down
 4. Once your device is connected, make sure it can find the metro bundler's port: